 In total, 95 Colorado tech companies took in over $683 million, well above 2013 and just shy of 2014’s momentous and record breaking year.

-"2015 was a solid year for venture investment but things started to tighten up during the back end of the year," David Gold, Managing Director at Access Venture Partners said.
-"I would anticipate continued tightening in 2016."
+"2015 was a solid year for venture investment but things started to tighten up during the back end of the year," David Gold, Managing Director at

 "If you're a startup outside of Silicon Valley, investors might raise their eyebrows around growth potential and scaling a team at an aggressive rate," Ibotta CEO and Founder Bryan Leach said.
 "That said, there are so few companies with super high growth and a proven business model with revenue that's accelerating at a high rate year over year, so when an investor sees one of those, it stands out no matter where they are located."